LucasVmigotto/datastone-test/README.md

         ```bash
         docker compose rm -f --stop && docker compose up -d ds-redis && docker compose up ds-api && docker compose logs -f ds-api
         ```

+## Canveats

+1. Even that the original instructions pointed Ethereum as one of the currencies, the third party API does not offer this exchange rate.
+There was other service that offered the rate as an additional request parameters (including all others crypto currencies), but diffent when compared the choosen API, was a paid service.